solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 seoTitle: "Token Extensions: Metadata Pointer and Token Metadata"
 title: How to use the Metadata Pointer extension
 description:
-  "The Metadata Pointer extensions enables a Mint Account to specify the address of the account that stores its metadata.
+  "The Metadata Pointer extension enables a Mint Account to specify the address of the account that stores its metadata.
 When used along with the Metadata Extension, metadata can be stored directly on the Mint Account."
 keywords: